 Aggravated Assault against a family member is a more serious version of domestic violence.
 It is an assault, but with increasingly serious penalties.
 The term “aggravated” indicates an element that goes beyond simple assault.
 The statute is found in Section 22.02 in the Texas Penal Code.

 An allegation of serious bodily injury or a deadly weapon will worsen the situation.
 If the state of Texas alleges that you did something that falls into either of these categories, you will be charged with a second degree felony.
 A second degree felony carries a span of punishment between two and twenty years in Texas prison and a $10,000 fine.
-When defending a felony, the process works its way through the justice system differently.
+When defending a felony, the process works its way through the justice system a little bit differently.
+This is because of the indictment process.
 Felonies need to be indicted and must go through the grand jury.
 Sometimes, during the grand jury process, cases can be won before they actually go into a District Court.
 When this happens, it is called getting a case "no billed," which means a grand jury gives it a thumbs down and the cases goes away at this juncture.

 What is serious bodily injury?
-Texas Penal Code Section 1.07 (46) defines it as bodily injury that creates a serious risk of death or that actually causes a death, or disfigurement, or the lasting impairment of any part of the body.
+Texas Penal Code Section 1.07 (46) defines it as bodily injury that creates a serious risk of death or that actually causes a death, or disfigurement of any part of the human body, or the lasting impairment of any organ or limb or other part of the body.

 What is a deadly weapon?
 Section 1.07 (17) defines it.
 Here is what it means: